 Depending on the situation, distressed commercial properties have the potential to yield serious return-on-investment.
-But, how exactly can you find them?
+But how exactly can you find them?
+And how can you be sure your investment will make you the maximum returns?

 In this article, we outline how to find and analyze distressed commercial properties, including multifamily assets and vacant land.